Psychedelics and Creativity

 The Associations of Naturalistic Classic Psychedelic Use, Mystical Experience, and Creative Problem Solving

-Having a mystical experience during psychedelic use is correlated with quicker completion times on a measure of creativity (completion time of Duncker's Candle Problem).
+This study (n=68) found that having a mystical experience during psychedelic use is correlated with quicker completion times on a measure of creativity (completion time of Duncker's Candle Problem).
+The number of mystical experiences was not correlated with completion time.

 Exploring the effect of microdosing psychedelics on creativity in an open-label natural setting

-In a non-blinded experiment with with microdoses of psilocybin, participants showed an improvement on convergent and divergent creativity tests.
+In a non-blinded experiment (n=38) with microdoses of psilocybin, participants showed an improvement on convergent and divergent creativity tests.

 Ayahuasca enhances creative divergent thinking while decreasing conventional convergent thinking

-Ayahuasca decreased convergent thinking (a part of creativity) on very experienced participants (n=26) in an ayahuasca ceremony.
-The conclusion about divergent thinking (increased) was found on only one of the measures.
+This study (n=26) found that ayahuasca decreased convergent thinking (a part of creativity) on very experienced participants in an ayahuasca ceremony.
+The conclusion about divergent thinking (increased) was found on only one of the measures (ratio).

 Psychedelics currently show little causal effects on creativity measures.
 This is partly because it hasn't been studied much, partly because there may not be such a strong connection there.
 But what is the competition, are there other aspects, or mediators, that influence creativity.